Skip to main content

 32-bit support

-Support for 32-bit Intel Linux and Intel Windows was dropped in 2022.
+Support for 32-bit x86 GNU/Linux and x86 Windows was dropped in 2022.

-Pre-deprecation notice for 32-bit Arm Linux
+Pre-deprecation notice for 32-bit Arm GNU/Linux

 Pre-deprecation notice for Ubuntu 18.04